ItisShikhar/captioncat/docs/architecture.md

 Entities identify scene objects, components store data and capabilities, and systems process entities to resolve layout, state, animation, and rendering.

+## The problem

+Browser Canvas requires a browser runtime.
+It does not provide a complete media processing or video encoding pipeline.
+Font loading and text measurement can also vary across environments.

+FFmpeg is excellent for media processing and encoding.
+Complex captions require per-word layout, timing, animations, and effects.
+These requirements can lead to large and difficult-to-maintain filter graphs.

+## The solution

+captioncat uses each tool for what it does best:

+- **Skia Canvas** renders caption frames with precise control over text, layout, shapes, images, animations, and effects.
+- **FFmpeg** handles media processing, compositing, audio, and video encoding.

+Skia Canvas runs directly in Node.js without a browser or DOM.
+This makes it well suited for server-side rendering.

+## How the engine works

+The engine applies a preset to each input and resolves its ECS scene for every frame.
+The processing model below shows how layout, state, animation, transitions, and effects produce caption frames.

+The [rendering boundaries](#rendering-boundaries) section describes how the engine passes those frames to Skia Canvas and FFmpeg for each output type.

 ## The processing model

 ```text